Active particles in a tube: a generalized entropy potential approach: The Fick-Jacobs framework in the limit of tubes with slow-varying width

-The steady-state 1D density can be estimated from Eq. \eqref{eqn_entropy_potential_3D} and tested with simulations of RTPs in a 3D tube with rotational symmetry along the $x$ axis (Fig. \ref{fig_inhomo_profile_3D}b).
-Note that the estimation is valid only for sufficiently large $C_0$ to ensure that the curvature of the tube is neglectable.
-Otherwise, the accumulation of particles around a large curvature will further flatten the density profile (Fig. \ref{fig_inhomo_profile_3D}a).
-The agreement also indicates that the estimation from ABPs directly applies to RTPs because they share the same dynamics of $\rho$ and $\mm$.
+The steady-state marginal density along the tube can then be estimated from Eq.~\eqref{eqn_entropy_potential_3D} and compared with simulations of RTPs in a 3d tube with rotational symmetry along the $x$ axis (Fig.~\ref{fig_inhomo_profile_3D}a).
+Note that the estimation is valid only for sufficiently large $C_0$ to ensure that the curvature of the tube is negligible.
+Otherwise, the accumulation of particles along a curved boundary will further flatten the density profile (Fig.~\ref{fig_inhomo_profile_3D}b).
+The agreement in Fig.~\ref{fig_inhomo_profile_3D}a also indicates that our previous analysis, detailed for ABPs, directly applies to RTPs.
+This is expected since ABPs and RTPs with the same values of $v_0$ and $\tau$ share the same dynamics for $\rho$ and $\mm$.

-\section{Mean-escape time of an active particle from a spindle chamber}
+\subsection{Mean-escape time of an active particle from a spindle chamber}

-With the generalized entropy potential \eqref{eqn_entropy_potential_inftyw}, one can calculate the mean-first-passage time of one particle escaping from a spindle chamber (Fig. \ref{fig_homo_profile}a).
-If $|V_m''(x)|\ll 1$, the mean-first-passage time $t_{\rm MFP}$ of a particle starting from the middle of the spindle $x=L/2$ with random orientation and reaching one of the necks at $x=0$ or $L$ is given by Kramer's seminal work \cite{Kramers_1940, note_oneforth}
+With the generalized entropy potential \eqref{eqn_entropy_potential_inftyw}, one can calculate the mean-first-passage time (MFPT) of one particle escaping from a spindle chamber (Fig.~\ref{fig_inhomo_profile}a).
+The mean-first-passage time $t_{\rm MFP}$ of a particle starting from the middle of the spindle $x=L/2$ with random orientation and reaching one of the necks at $x=0$ or $L$ is given by Kramer's seminal work~\cite{Kramers_1940, note_oneforth}